lllyasviel/Fooocus/readme.md

 Please open an issue if you use similar devices but still cannot achieve acceptable performances.

-### Colab
+### Google Colab

 (Last tested - 2023 Aug 14)

-| Colab | Info
+| Google Colab | Info
 | --- | --- |
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lllyasviel/Fooocus/blob/main/colab.ipynb) | Fooocus Colab (Official Version)

-Note that sometimes this Colab will say like "you must restart the runtime in order to use newly installed XX".
+Note that sometimes Colab will say like "you must restart the runtime in order to use newly installed XX".
 This can be safely ignored.

 Thanks to [camenduru](https://github.com/camenduru)'s codes!

 ### Linux

-The command lines are
+The bash/zsh (or Bourne shell if you use FreeBSD) commands are

     git clone https://github.com/lllyasviel/Fooocus.git
     cd Fooocus